 In recent years, concern of and research into mental health of the postpartum period (the time span following the birth of a child) has increased.
 “Pregnancy throws your mood-regulating system into the air.
 This is a biochemical experience and a major life transition,” says Liz Torres, a psychologist at McLean Hospital (Restivo, 2012).
 The two postpartum illnesses garnering the most attention include postpartum depression and postpartum psychosis.
-As these illnesses are becoming more well-known to the public, focus has increased on postpartum anxiety disorders, including postpartum obsessive compulsive disorder (OCD).
+As these illnesses are becoming more well-known to the public, the focus has increased on postpartum anxiety disorders, including postpartum obsessive-compulsive disorder (OCD).

 Although there have been no large-scale studies on mothers with postpartum OCD, small-scale studies have shown a higher than expected percentage of women experiencing symptoms of OCD around the time of giving birth.
 Postpartum OCD is rare and affects approximately 3% of childbearing women (Abramowitz, 2014).
 The obsessions usually relate to the child and include fear the baby will be unhealthy, the mother will drop the baby, or the baby will die in their sleep.
 To prevent these events, they may compulsively pray, check up on their baby, avoid contact with their child, or ask others to affirm they will not harm their child.